ethanpvr18/Day-to-Dark/README.md

 1a.
 Develop a Modular GUI that starts with only one module, the Audio Playback Module

 1b.
-Develop a way to create Audio Playback Cues quickly and easily both through a GUI Button, and a always listening GUI command line simalar to the ETC EOS Command Line
+Develop a way to create Audio Playback Cues quickly and easily both through a GUI Button, and a always listening GUI command line similar to the ETC EOS Command Line

-2. Develop a way to save a list of Audio Playback Cues into a JSON-formatted file
+2. Develop a way to save a list of Audio Playback Cues into a XML-formatted file

 3. Develop a way of viewing all Cues at once either in a List or Timeline